Books by Debi Bower available on Amazon - shop now

 Darien Center

-Public access to the lake is permitted daily from 6 am to 10 pm, allowing powerboat and non-motorized watercraft (including kayaks and canoes) onto the water.
+Public access to the lake is allowed daily from 6 am to 10 pm, permitting powerboats and non-motorized watercraft, such as kayaks and canoes, to be on the water.

 Lakes in County Parks